 Any master knows what letter of protest is or, at the very least, supposed to know when such letter shall be issued.
 Generally, there is no any restriction to issue a letter of protest, rather the contrary, master usually encouraged and sometimes instructed to serve letter of protest whenever he thinks necessary.

 It can be noted in passing, that letters of protest is not a modern invention and was known long since.
 Already in the eighteenth century master’s protest was treated only as a paper containing the account of the loss given by the captain.
-Sixty years later the following definition of a marine protest and protests in general, one could meet in the text books:
+Sixty years later the following definition of a marine protest and protests in general, one could meet in old text books on English shipping law(hereafter this article examines position existing under English law):

 A Marine Protest is a declaration or narrative, by the master, of the particulars of the voyage, of the storms or bad weather which the vessel may have encountered, the accidents which may have occurred, and the conduct which, in cases of emergency he had thought to pursue…